Flood Zone

 A flood zone is a geographic area designated by FEMA based on the level of flood risk.
 Properties located in high-risk flood zones are typically required to carry flood insurance as a condition of the mortgage.

 Flood zones are identified on FEMA flood maps and classified by risk level — with Zone A and Zone V representing the highest risk.
 Properties in moderate- or low-risk zones may not require flood insurance but can still experience flooding.
+Flood insurance is a separate cost from your homeowners insurance.

 A property's flood zone designation is not permanent.
 FEMA maps are periodically updated, and a property that was once outside a flood zone may be reclassified.
 Conversely, a Letter of Map Amendment (LOMA) can sometimes remove a property from a high-risk zone.